Dantesuomi/Memeoven-HW/README.md

 On registration hovering on picture increases its size.\
 2nd meme (Multimeme) has parallax effect on its page.\
 Comments are implemented on meme pages

+## APIs

+In apis two calls are used.
+Random cat picture API which afterwards is used to generate cat memes.\
+Second is useless facts which are displayed on top of the page.